 Bolt-A-Plate offered substantial savings in time and money, allowing the contractor to save on both labour and materials.
 Plus, it easily met the design service life, live loading, end area and other site-specific criteria.

-Our Vist-A-Wall MSE Structural Wall System finished off this installation nicely.
+Our MSE Retaining Wall System finished off this installation nicely.
 Precast Panel Walls served well for the wing/spandrel walls.
 For the headwalls, a cast-in-place concrete fascia was designed, in collaboration with an AIL-subcontracted consultant.

 Final product delivery of the arch and wall components was phased to meet the contractor’s very tight site schedules, with all components meeting the timelines.